Feliz Cinco de Mayo!

 Chili – What is it?

 Chili is a favorite soup or stew but no one seems to agree on what chili should be.
 There are as many ways to make chili as there are people who make it.
 Some like it hot, some like it mild, some like it on top of a baked potato or mound of spaghetti, some say beans, others say NO beans.
 However you like it, chili, served with a side of cornbread, cinnamon roll, oyster crackers, sour cream, cheese, or plain, is an American comfort food.
-To that end, chili even has its own national celebration day; the fourth Thursday in February is designated as National Chili Day.
+Every cook has a secret ingredient or combination of ingredients; it’s a dish that lends itself to creativity.
+A search for a chili recipe will turn up all kinds of combinations.
+To that end, chili even has its own national celebration day( fourth Thursday in February) and its own week (first week in October).

 While little information was found on the origin of Chili Day, it appears to have had a long history.
 On the other hand, the origin of chili is credited to a mixture of chili peppers and meat known as chili con carne, Spanish for chili with meat.